 Anorexia Nervosa and Depression

 Individuals diagnosed with anorexia nervosa often experience a negative self-image and believe they appear overweight.
-Evidently, this causes individuals to have a very unhealthy relationship with food and leads to the under consumption of calories needed to maintain a healthy body.
-In serious cases, individuals may not consume any calories at all and may experience serious health problems that can ultimately be fatal.
+This causes the person with this belief set to have an unhealthy relationship with food and leads to the under consumption of calories needed to maintain a healthy body and weight.

 Bulimia Nervosa and Depression